cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

             ribbonButton.Size = RibbonItemSize.Standard;
             //start here 5 - UiRouter
             //The UiRouter contains all the information necessary for the AutoCADAppDomainDllReloader to
-            //parse a dll in the current app domain, and call the method you want to call
+            //parse a dll in the current app domain, and call a method
-            //the AutoCADAppDomainDllReloader will call your method from the most recently reloaded dll var uiRouter = new UiRouter(
+            //the AutoCADAppDomainDllReloader will call a method from the most recently reloaded dll var uiRouter = new UiRouter(
                 "BusinessLogic",
                 "BusinessLogic.Commands.HelloFromCadWiki",